 Research, research, research and be aware.

 It is important for you to research the culture you are about to experience, from the body language, hand gestures, history, clothing style, and current political system.
 For women especially, don’t go into a new place blind.
 Make sure that you are aware of the culture you are entering and how they tend to treat women.
-I did my research before traveling through Turkey and it made it a bit easier- but not less annoying- when I would get harassed on the streets.
+I did my research before traveling through Turkey and it made it a bit easier- but not less annoying- when I would come across verbally aggresive men on the streets.
 Since I did my research, I had a heads up.

 Be aware of your surroundings.
 I fiercely believe that women can and should travel on their own, however, some parts of the world still don’t agree with me.
 After traveling on my own for years, there have only been a few instances where I needed to have my guard up more.
 Trust your instincts and keep your eyes open to those around you.
 So, in areas you don’t know, don’t put in earbuds, headphones, or texting because it could make you look more vulnerable.